fcogrodrigues/ml-plataform/README.md

 This uniform contract allows:

-- Support for arbitrary feature sets (numerical, categorical, text),
+- Support for arbitrary feature sets (numerical, categorical [not in this MVP], text etc),

 - Decoupling the prediction logic from the controller/service layer,